iamtushar28/iamtushar28/README.md

 # Tushar Pandurang Suryawanshi

 Welcome to my GitHub profile!
 I am Tushar, passionate and innovative Web Developer with a strong foundation in HTML, CSS, Tailwind, Bootstrap, JavaScript, jQuery, AJAX, PHP, and Django.
 Proven ability to create dynamic and user-friendly web applications.
-Recently developed a full-stack web application, CampusQuest, a comprehensive platform for students to access and contribute previous year question papers.
+Recently developed a full-stack web application.
 Possess strong problem-solving skills and a keen eye for detail, with a focus on delivering high-quality, scalable, and maintainable code.
 Seeking to leverage my skills and experience to contribute to a forward-thinking team..

 ## About Me